acthp/ga4gh-rxjs/readme.md

 ## Installation

-The library is build as a UMD module, and so should work as a CommonJS module, AMD module, or with a `<script>` tag.
+The library is built as a UMD module, and so should work as a CommonJS module, AMD module, or with a `<script>` tag.
 If you have a choice, we recommend a build with npm and webpack.